gnufied/spec/spec.md

 A Node Plugin MUST implement this RPC call if it has `EXPAND_VOLUME` node capability.
 This RPC call allows CO to expand volume on the node.

+`NodeExpandVolume` MUST be called after `ControllerExpandVolume` if volume has `EXPAND_VOLUME` controller capability.
+Also `NodeExpandVolume` MUST be called only on a volume which is already published by controller if controller has `PUBLISH_UNPUBLISH_VOLUME` capability.
+`NodeExpandVolume` expects volume to be available on specified `volume_path` and `NodeExpandVolume` itself will not implicitly call `NodeStageVolume` or `NodePublishVolume`.

+`NodeExpandVolume` may also be called to perform online expansion of in-use Volume.
+A plugin may return `FAILED_PRECONDITION` error if underlying volume can not be expanded when in-use.

 ```protobuf
 message NodeExpandVolumeRequest {
   // The ID of the volume.
 This field is REQUIRED.